-Early Years Census 2024
+Early Years Census 2026

 Who should complete the Early Years Census?

-All Private, Voluntary and Independent providers (PVI) who have made a claim for Early Education funding during the Spring term are required to complete the Early Years Census.
+All Private, Voluntary and Independent providers (PVI) who have made a claim for Early Education funding during the term are required to complete the Early Years Census.

 Schools are not required to complete the Early Years Census as they will complete the School Census.
 Schools should submit their headcount data during headcount week and there is no need to wait until School Census day.